NatVanG/fab-inspector-vscode-ext/README.md

 ### **Common Issues**

+#### **".NET 8+ runtime not installed"** ####
+- ✅ Download and install the [.NET 8 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.18-windows-x64-installer).
+Once installed it a reboot might be needed or ignore subsequent .NET checks error messages as the extension should now be running without issues.

 #### **"No rules files found"**
 - ✅ Ensure `fab-inspector-rules` folder exists in workspace root
 - ✅ Verify files have `.json` extension